 At DXOMARK, the various smartphone test protocols are updated periodically not only to keep up with the rapid pace of innovation in smartphone technology but also to make them even more relevant to smartphone users by ensuring current user behavior is reflected in the testing methodologies.
-DXOMARK is frequently undertaking surveys and organizing consumer panels to ensure that we are fully understanding what smartphone users expect from their devices in terms of performance and usability.
+DXOMARK frequently undertakes surveys and organizing consumer panels to ensure that we fully understand what smartphone users expect from their devices in terms of performance and usability.
 The results feed directly into our methodology updates.

 This latest round of updates brings new elements to all protocols, but mainly to Camera and Audio, which both include new measurements to adjust to the evolution of both technology and device usage.
 In addition to the new measurements, the following improvements have been made: